 2. London was shitty.
-I mean that literally, it was full of shit.
-Partially this was a byproduct of rapid growth; the population had nearly tripled from 1800-1850 (and there were, of course, no high-rise apartment complexes; the population density must have been oppressive).
-By the 1840s, some rudimentary sewer systems had been installed, but for the many houses not plugged in to that system or for whom the sewers had not yet reached, waste was collected in cesspools.
-The cesspools were usually in the backyard or the cellar (with luck, below the floorboards; when full, very much not below the floorboards).
-Ideally, when the cesspool filled, you called a cleanup crew to come and load all that shit into barrels and buckets and take it out to the farmland.
-As London became more urban and sprawling, those farmlands became more and more remote, hauling waste became more expensive, the shit, inevitably, became more mountainous.
-In a great Victorian turn of phrase, waste was called “night soil”: “Call the night soil man”, you’d say, when you ran out of room to store your filth.
-For most people, the only fiscally viable solution was just to let the shit accumulate in their cellars, backyards, or wherever else it could be dumped.
-Yes, it was exactly as unpleasant as it sounds.
-Mid-19th century London is not high on my list of places to go when I acquire a time machine.
+I mean that literally: it was full of shit, a consequence of rapid growth (the population tripled from 1800-1850) and poor sewage infrastructure.
+By the 1840s, some rudimentary sewer systems were installed, but for the vast majority of families not plugged into it, waste was collected in cesspools.
+The cesspools were commonly in the backyard or the cellar—hopefully below the floorboards, but when full, very much not below the floorboards.
+When a cesspool filled, a cleanup crew would load the waste into barrels and haul it to some farmland.
+But as London became more urban and sprawling, farmland became more and more remote, and hauling waste (“night soil” in Victorian parlance) became more and more expensive.
+For many people, waste simply accumulated in their cellars and backyards, which is exactly as unpleasant as it sounds.
+Mid-19th century London is not high on a list of places to go when acquiring a time machine.

 • • •